This company combines impressive quality with a generous valuation: BlackSky Technology Inc. (BKSY) - The Dwinnex

-In the latest session, BlackSky Technology Inc. (NYSE: BKSY) closed at $1.42 up 1.43% from its previous closing price of $1.40.
-In other words, the price has increased by $+0.0200 from its previous closing price.
-On the day, 411168 shares were traded.
-BKSY stock price reached its highest trading level at $1.4700 during the session, while it also had its lowest trading level at $1.4000.
+In other words, the price has increased by $0.0000 from its previous closing price.
+On the day, 571043 shares were traded.
+BKSY stock price reached its highest trading level at $1.6293 during the session, while it also had its lowest trading level at $1.4800.

 Sponsored